formalco/terraform-provider-formal/docs/resources/connector_configuration.md

 - `log_level` (String) The log level to be configured for this Connector.
 - `otel_endpoint_hostname` (String) The OpenTelemetry endpoint hostname for this Connector.
 Defaults to 'localhost'.
 - `otel_endpoint_port` (Number) The OpenTelemetry endpoint port for this Connector.
 Defaults to 4317.
+- `resources_health_checks_frequency_seconds` (Number) The frequency in seconds for resource health checks.
+Must be between 10 and 3600 seconds.
+Defaults to 60.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only